San Pedro High Softball 2017 Wins 17th CIF-LACS Championship

 Senior third baseman Ricki Justiniano would then blister a single to left field, scoring Gomez to knot the score at 1-1.

+"I honestly had a lot running through my mind," said Justiniano, who went 2-for-4 with an RBI, stolen base and a run scored.
+"I wanted this ring so bad."

-Probably trying to pull a fast one, coach Robert Whitney calls for a squeeze bunt with senior catcher Andrea Cline but Winkle was tagged out at the plate for the second out, but on the play Justiniano advanced to third, setting the stage for freshman first baseman Brianna Talamantes.
+Probably trying to pull a fast one, coach Robert Whitney called for a surprise squeeze bunt for senior catcher Andrea Cline but Winkle was tagged out at the plate for the second out.
+On the play Justiniano advanced to third, setting the stage for Talamantes.

+Striking out looking with the bases loaded to end the bottom of the third inning was still fresh on Talamantes' mind, but she was not going to let this opportunity slip away.

+"I was just telling myself, 'I just need to get the bat on the ball and to just relax'," Talamantes said.

-Striking out looking with the bases loaded to end the bottom of the third inning was still fresh on Talamantes' mind, and she was not going to let this opportunity slip away, as she blasted a ground ball to Banning sophomore shortstop Sarahy Martinez, who made a sparkling diving stop and toss for a fifth inning-ending double play, but bobbled the ball, allowing Justiniano to score the championship clinching run.
+Right on cue with Devoe's first offering, Talamantes blasted a ground ball to Banning sophomore shortstop Sarahy Martinez, a sure-handed infielder who made a sparkling diving stop and toss for a fifth inning-ending double play.
+Martinez would unfortunately bobble Talamantes' grounder, allowing Justiniano to score the championship clinching run.

-And the celebration and dogpile was on.
+And the dogpile celebration was on.

+"I didn't see (Justiniano) touch the plate once I saw the ball in play," said Winkle, who reached base all four times and went 2-for-4 at the plate.
+"I started running out of the dugout.
+This is what we've been working for all year long."

 Defiant in defeat, Banning was driven and determined.

-Sophomore right fielder Gladys Garcia blasted a double to lead off the top of the third inning, then would score on a one-out double down the first base line from the Pilots' No.9 hitter, sophomore second baseman Sophia Delgadillo for a 1-0 advantage.
-Somehow, Robles would bare down after that, only surrendering two more hits the rest of the way, striking out a season low three hitters.
+Sophomore right fielder Gladys Garcia blasted a double to lead off the top of the third inning, then would score on a one-out double down the first base line from sophomore designated player Sophia Delgadillo for a 1-0 Pilot lead.
+Robles only surrendered two more hits the rest of the way, striking out three.

+"It was still early in the game, I didn't have any doubt at all," Cline said.
+"My girls wanted (the championship) way too bad for the game to be over that early."

-Meanwhile, Devoe was also clutch in sticky situations, stranding two runners on base in the first inning, got out of a one-out bases loaded jam in the third inning, and again left two more on base in the sixth inning, finishing with a six-hitter, striking out two with hit two batters, walking none.
+Meanwhile, Devoe was also clutch in sticky situations for Banning, stranding two runners on base in the first inning, got out of a one-out bases loaded jam in the third inning, and again left two more on base in the sixth inning, finishing with a six-hitter, striking out two with hit two batters, walking none.

-However the main difference in the game was San Pedro's defense somehow played flawlessly, and Banning had five errors.
+However the main difference in the game was San Pedro's defense played flawlessly, and Banning had five errors.

-Trejo and junior right fielder Kierah Murrillo made clutch catches in the outfield for San Pedro, and Flores made two amazing running overhead catches on deep fly balls in center field for Banning.
+Trejo and junior right fielder Kierah Murrillo made clutch catches in the outfield for San Pedro, while Flores made two amazing running overhead catches on deep fly balls in center field for Banning.

+The biggest catch of the afternoon came courtesy of Trejo, as she made a ridiculously difficult sliding catch in the top of the seventh inning to rob Martinez of a sure leadoff extra-base hit.

+"I knew I had to give it my all and catch that ball," Trejo said.
+"Because if I dropped it, that would have been a big game changer."

-Justiniano went 2-for-4 with an RBI and a run scored for San Pedro, while Winkle (2-for-4), Velazquez and Cline had the other four combined hits for San Pedro, who reveled in their latest triumph with Dobra smiling proudly after they received the plaque and perpetual championship trophy, and got to share in the spotlight with former four-time CIF-LACS champion and current Marymount California University softball coach Ashley Esparza also in attendance.
+Cline and junior left fielder Taiya Reyna had the other two of the overall six hits for San Pedro, who reveled in their latest triumph with Dobra smiling proudly after they received the plaque and perpetual championship trophy, also getting to share in the spotlight with former four-time CIF-LACS champion and current Marymount California University softball coach Ashley Esparza in attendance.

 Dobra's last freshman class of Cline, Robles, Justiniano, Trejo and senior shortstop Deanna Gonzalez all graduate with a championship in their final game, along with Winkle and reserve first baseman Cynthia Romero.

+"I've wanted this my entire life," Justiniano said.
+"Since I was four years old I've dreamt of winning big for my city and to finally accomplish this with not only amazing teammates, but sisters by my side was truly an indescribable feeling."

-San Pedro eliminated Lincoln of Los Angeles, Carson and San Fernando all via shutouts in the prior rounds of the CIF-LACS Division 1 playoffs before defeating Banning for the third time this season.
-The Pirates also won 3-1 in eight innings on March 23, and 5-0 on April 25 for their first Marine League crown in seven years.
+San Pedro eliminated Lincoln of Los Angeles, Carson and San Fernando all by shutouts in the prior rounds of the playoffs before defeating Banning for the third time this season.
+The Pirates also won 3-1 in eight innings on March 23, and 5-0 on April 25 for their first Marine League crown since 2010.

-Banning, who eliminated Venice, Granada Hills and Port Of Los Angeles during their run back to a second straight CIF-LACS final, returns all but two seniors next season.

 Comment